helium/HIP/0078-mobile-subdao-onboarding-fees.md

 and *Floor* is 1 for all subDAOs except for the IOT subDAO.

-*Floor* shall be 50 for the IOT subDAO until the third halvening of HNT emissions, which is currently scheduled to occur on 1 August 2027.
+*Floor* shall be 50 for the IOT subDAO until the fourth halvening of HNT emissions, which is currently scheduled to occur on 1 August 2027.

 # Discussion of HIP-78 Utility Score